mskcc/igo-qc/README.md

 # igo-qc

 ## Description
-Site displaying run statistics of sequencing projects (E.g. piccard, cellranger).
+Site displaying run statistics of sequencing projects (E.g. GATK Picard, Cell Ranger, etc.).

 ## Features
 * Pulls data from LIMS and ngs-stats to visualize in grid and graphs